 Regional Specialization(s): Africa

-David M. Peyton is a Ph.D. student in the department of political science at Northwestern University, where he studies urbanization, foreign assistance, and institutional development in postcolonial states, especially in Sub-Saharan Africa.
-His current research takes a special interest in urban development trends in cities affected by intrastate war.
-He conducts fieldwork in Goma, Butembo, and other cities in the Democratic Republic of the Congo’s eastern provinces.
+David M. Peyton is a Ph.D. candidate in the department of political science at Northwestern University, where he studies the politics of development, violent conflict, and international interventions in postcolonial states.
+His current research analyzes strategies of property protection in areas affected by intrastate war, focusing on urban centers in eastern Democratic Republic of Congo.

-Prior to beginning his doctoral studies, he worked at the Africa Center for Strategic Studies in Washington, DC and served as a Tom Lantos Congressional Fellow in the office of Congressman Tom Perriello (VA-05).
-He has also worked as a research associate at the Urwego-Opportunity Bank in Kigali, Rwanda, where he conducted market research on small and medium-sized enterprises in Africa’s Great Lakes Region.
+Prior to beginning his doctoral studies, he worked at the Africa Center for Strategic Studies in Washington, DC and served as a Tom Lantos Congressional Fellow in the office of Congressman Tom Perriello.
+David has also worked as a research associate at the Urwego-Opportunity Bank in Kigali, Rwanda, where he conducted market research on small and medium-sized enterprises in Africa’s Great Lakes Region.
 He received a bachelor’s degree in international relations from Wheaton College and is an alumnus of the school’s Human Needs and Global Resources program.
 David is a senior fellow of Humanity in Action, a non-profit organization that promotes research and educational exchanges about human and minority rights in the United States and Europe.